Summer 2025 Timetable

 Instructor(s): Carroll Balot

 Brief Description of Course: A fourth-year seminar for advanced undergraduates on some medieval women writers: what they wrote, the novels they inspired, and what they mean to use today.
-The course is organized around Lauren Groff’s Matrix, which imagines a 13th century abbess, visionary and poet loosely based on Marie de France and Hildegard of Bingen; Victoria MacKenzie’s For Thy Great Pain Have Mercy on My Little Pain, which imagines the encounter between two fifteenth-century English writers, Margery Kempe and Julian of Norwich; and Katherine Chen’s Joan, which imagines the early life of Joan of Arc.
-In the first part of the course we will read Matrix along with some of the writing by and literary criticism about Hildegard and Marie de France.
-In the second part of the course, we will read The Book of Margery Kempe and Julian of Norwich’s Revelations of Love with MacKenzie’s novel.
-Finally, we will read Chen’s Joan in tandem with some of the documentary materials related to the life and trial of Joan of Arc.
+The course is organized around Lauren Groff’s Matrix, which imagines a 13th century abbess, visionary and poet loosely based on Marie de France and Hildegard of Bingen and Katherine Chen’s Joan, which imagines the early life of Joan of Arc.
+In the first part of the course we will read Matrix along with some of the writing by and literary criticism about Heloise, Hildegard of Bingen, and Marie de France.
+In the second part of the course, we will read Chen’s Joan along with some late medieval lives of virgin martyrs, Cristine de Pizan’s poem about Joan of Arc, and some of the records from Joan of Arc’s trial.
 With this multidimensional approach I am hoping we will both respect the distinctiveness of these women’s voices, recognize important continuities between them and us, and explore the significance of feminist neo-medievalism.

-First Three Authors and Texts: Hildegard of Bingen, selections; Marie de France, lais and fables.
+First Three Authors and Texts: Letters of Abelard and Heloise; Hildegard of Bingen, selections; Marie de France, lais and fables.

 Method of Evaluation: Class participation; presentations; weekly short essays; term paper.